+While a strong credit score or credit history obviously aren’t required to qualify, many lenders do have other credit-related requirements.
 For example, they may not allow you to have had any entries in ChexSystems within the last six months.
-This refers to any type of unsavory past with a bank or credit union, such as excessive overdraft fees, check fraud, or unpaid fees.
+This refers to any type of unsavory past with a financial institution, such as excessive overdraft fees, check fraud, or unpaid fees.

 First, remember that this is not a quick-cash solution.
 If you need money immediately, find a different financial product.
 Next, consider how much money you want to borrow.

+Make sure your financial situation and employment are both stable enough to take care of those monthly payments for the duration of the loan.
 Another consideration is that your payments will be lower with a longer payment term, but you may end up paying more in interest over time.

 Finally, make sure the lender actually reports to all three credit bureaus.
 If they don’t, there’s simply no reason to take out a credit builder loan.
 Make sure it truly works for you by establishing a lasting credit history you can leverage in the future.